richardwoollcott/NativeAndForms/README.md

 Also Xamarin.LiveReload works on the PC Visual Studio 2017 only and is not yet available for the mac.

-You can use Merged Resource Dictionaries with Native forms but not the App.xaml so don't use this.
+You can use Merged Resource Dictionaries with Native forms so shared styles can be used.

+Placing of styles etc in App.xaml is unsupported on the Xamarin native platfroms so don't use this.

 Custom Renderers work ok using Native Forms with the Renderers in a Shared Project (so they work in both types of app).